 At first, the idea might seem absurd.
 Why would a Los Angeles visitor - or anyone looking for a fun day out - want to spend time at the horse races?
 Instead of dismissing the idea, set aside your preconceptions about what happens at a horse race, and you might be surprised how much fun it can be.

 Races at Santa Anita Race Track

 The routine for every race goes like this, and all you have to do is follow the crowd and the horses to see it all unfold:

 - Horses for the upcoming race arrive in the paddock area outside the track about 20 minutes before the race.
-This is an excellent time to see the horses up close.
+It is an excellent time to see the horses up close.

-- Buglers (who wear beautiful red-and-gold uniforms) play "Call to the Post."
+- Bugler players (who wear beautiful red-and-gold uniforms) play "Call to the Post."
 You know the tune: "ta-da, dat-tada, dat-tada, dat-tada-da."

 - Jockeys ride the horses onto the track, entering through a tunnel that goes beneath the grandstands.

 - A non-racing horse accompanies each racing horse (to keep them calm) as they make their way to the starting gate on the opposite side of the field.

 - Once they're all set up, the race is on.
 Excitement (and noise level) build as the horses round the end of the track and come into view.
 Amidst much shouting, cheering, and general racket, the horses cross the finish line.

 - Hang around to watch the horses leaving the track, and you'll get an appreciation for how muscular they are.